SirSabit/HBA/README.md

 # HBA(Homerun Backend Assesment)

 This project contains two different API.
 RatingService.Api and NotificationService.Api.
 You can check the code for Unit testing, Error handling, General structure.
 ##### Since there are little time left for NotificationService.Api I didn't write Unit Test for this API.
-I am sorry for the that :/
+I am sorry for that :/

 ## Running the application
 There are docker-compose file inside solution.
 All you have to do is docker-compose up :)